Italy–Yugoslavia relations: Italian-German invasion of Yugoslavia

 The Invasion of Yugoslavia (code-name Directive 25 or Operation 25) was the Axis powers' attack on the Kingdom of Yugoslavia which began on 6 April 1941 during World War II.
 The invasion ended with the unconditional surrender of the Royal Yugoslav Army on 17 April 1941, the annexation and occupation of the region by the Axis powers and the creation of the Independent State of Croatia (Nezavisna Država Hrvatska, or NDH).
+Italy annexed the area constituting the province of Ljubljana, the area merged with the province of Fiume and the areas making up the second Governorate of Dalmatia.

 The Italian Second Army crossed the border soon after the Germans.
 They faced the Yugoslavian Seventh Army.
 The Italians encountered limited resistance and occupied parts of Slovenia, Croatia, and the coast of Dalmatia.
 In addition to the Second Army, Italy had four divisions of the Ninth Army on the Yugoslavian border with Albania.
 These formations were so situated against a Yugoslav offensive on that front.
 Around 300 Ustaše volunteers under the command of Ante Pavelic accompanied the Italian Second Army during the invasion; about the same number of Ustaše were attached to the German Army and other Axis allies.

 The Independent State of Croatia was founded on 10 April 1941, after the invasion of Yugoslavia by the Axis powers.
 The state was technically a monarchy and Italian protectorate from the signing of the Rome agreements on 19 May 1941 until the Italian capitulation on 8 September 1943; but the king-designate, the Prince Aimone of Savoy-Aosta, refused to assume the kingship in opposition to the Italian annexation of the Croat-populated Yugoslav region of Dalmatia.